FCSplayz/VectorTyping/README.md

 # <ins>VectorTyping library</ins>
-The VectorTyping code library contains custom-built Vector types based on those of the `UnityEngine` namespace, but with additional functionalities.
+The VectorTyping code library contains custom-built Vector types based on those of the `UnityEngine` namespace, but with additional functionalities and is cross-compatible with those in the `UnityEngine` namespace.

 <hr>

 ## License

-This project is licensed under the VectorTyping library's MIT License.
+This project is licensed under the MIT License of the VectorTyping Library License (the "VTLL").
 See the included [LICENSE.md](LICENSE.md) file for details.

 This C# code library was developed for licensed use with the Unity Engine and makes use of its namespaces, which are subject to the Unity Companion License (the "UCL").
-By using this library, you also agree to be bound by the terms of the UCL, which can be found at: [https://unity.com/legal/licenses/unity-companion-license](https://unity.com/legal/licenses/unity-companion-license)
+By using this library, you also agree to be bound by the terms of the UCL, which can be found at: [https://unity.com/legal/licenses/unity-companion-license](https://unity.com/legal/licenses/unity-companion-license).

 ## Use of Unity references

-The `VectorTyping` namespace uses references to namespaces provided by Unity, such as the `UnityEngine` namespace, for purposes including, but not limited to, calculations and conversions between data types, in compliance with Unity's Reference-Only License.
+The `VectorTyping` namespace uses references to namespaces provided by the Unity Engine, such as the `UnityEngine` namespace, for purposes including, but not limited to, calculations and conversions between custom VectorTyping and built-in Unity data types, in compliance with the Unity Reference-Only License (the "UROL"). <br/>
 No modifications have been made to the engine's source code.

-For more information about Unity's Reference-Only License, please see their website at: [https://unity.com/legal/licenses/unity-reference-only-license](https://unity.com/legal/licenses/unity-reference-only-license).
+For more information about the UROL, please see their website at: [https://unity.com/legal/licenses/unity-reference-only-license](https://unity.com/legal/licenses/unity-reference-only-license).

 ## Unity Project Installation

-Before using this library in any way,  first read the library's terms and conditions in the [VectorTyping Library License](LICENSE.md).
+Before using this library in any way, first read the library's terms and conditions in the [VTLL](LICENSE.md).

 To add this C# code library to your Unity project, follow the steps below: